kerinin/daggregator/README.md

 If the node already exists, the attributes specified will be updated, and all other attributes will be left unmodified.

-Returns 500 if a new key conflicts with a key defined on one of the node's sources.

 ### PUT `/node/<id>/key/<key>/5.3`

 Sets a key's value.
 If the key is already defined, it updates the value, otherwise it adds the key.

-Returns 500 if the key is defined on one of the node's sources.

 Returns 404 if the node doesn't exist.